-2. Next, you will want to cut down the bag.
+2. Next, cut down the bag.
 Choose what part of the design you want to show most, and work from there.
 Our example is a 50lb chicken feed sack.
 I want the name ” Country feeds” to show, so I cut about 2 inches above it.
-Next, I want to leave about 3 inches from the bottom design of bag.
+Next, I want to leave about 3 inches from the bottom design of the bag.
 I cut right under “layer feed” to accomplish this.

 I usually place them at the outer edge of the “Country Feeds”, it makes a wide handle.
 You might want it wider or more narrow.

 7. Burn the ends of your nylon straps so they will not fray.
 If you are careful with the lighter, you can get a straight clean edge.
 Pin on your straps on so they are on the interior of the bag!

 8. This part of the sewing is tedious.
 I sew two lines, one across the top edge and one across the bottom, making sure to catch the strap.
 When the material is folded several times, it can be thick in some areas.
 A little buckling of the bag material is going to happen, but it gives it character!
 I just try to begin across the front so when it is finished, the front of the tote is smooth.

 You have now finished your own feed sack tote!!
 Yay!
 I like to add a few touches to make it special.
 I add a daisy that is hot glued to some jute string.
 It gives it a cute rustic touch.

 When you are done adding your personal touches, you have an awesome feed sack tote that is one of a kind!
 I have mainly done chicken, horse, and small game bags.

 These types of totes are perfect for the farmer’s market, beach or carry-all.
 You can hose them out and keep going!

 Give it a try!
 Please comment back to us so we can see your creations!!